It4innovations/hyperqueue/docs/jobs.md

 | `%{SUBMIT_DIR}` | Directory from which the job was submitted. |
 | `%{CWD}`        | Working directory of the job.<br/><br/>This placeholder is only available for `stdout` and `stderr` paths. |
 | `%{DATE}`       | Current date when the job was executed in the RFC3339 format. |

+## Setting env variables

+In a submit of a task, you can set an environment variable named `KEY` with the value `VAL` by:

+``--env KEY=VAL``

+You can pass the following flag multiple times to pass multiple variables.

 ## Information about jobs